 Tolerate: Rabbit, Deer, Drought, Dry Soil, Shallow-Rocky Soil, Black Walnut, Air Pollution

-Easily grown in average, dry to medium moisture, well-drained soil in full sun.
-Appreciates some light afternoon shade in hot climates.
+Easily grown in average, dry to medium, well-drained soils in full sun.
+Appreciates some light afternoon shade in hot summer climates.
 Too much shade, however, may impede leaf drying and promote the onset of disease.
-Avoid overhead watering.
+The woolly leaves of this plant tend to trap moisture, and in humid climates such as the St. Louis area, plant leaves are susceptible to attack from rot and leaf spot where too much moisture is present.
+Plants are generally drought tolerant.
+Avoid overwatering.
 If mid-summer foliage decline occurs, pick off damaged leaves as needed.
-Drought tolerant.
-Spreads by creeping stems that root as they go along the ground and can be mildly invasive in rich soils.
-May be grown from seed.
-Set new plants 12-18” apart for use as a ground cover.
-Divide when necessary or for filling in bare patches.
-If flowering stems appear, they may be immediately removed in order to preserve the effect of the ground cover.
+Spreads by creeping stems that root as they go along the ground and can be mildly aggressive in rich soils.
+Site starter plants 12-18” apart for use as a ground cover.
+Divide when necessary.
+Flowers are not particularly showy, and many gardeners prefer to remove the flowering stems as they appear to enhance the ground cover effect.

-‘Fuzzy Wuzzy’ is a lamb's ear cultivar that is typically grown as a ground cover for its attractive, soft, fuzzy, silver-gray leaves.
+‘Fuzzy Wuzzy’ is typically grown as a ground cover for its attractive, soft, fuzzy, silver-gray leaves.
 Leaves in rosettes form a dense foliage mat to 8” off the ground.
 Small lavender flowers appear in summer on flowering stems rising to 14-16" tall.
 Leaf shape and texture resemble a lamb’s ear, hence the common name.
 Leaves are evergreen in warm climates, but will depreciate considerably in harsh winters.

 Tends to rot and develop leaf diseases in humid summer climates.
-Well-drained soils are essential in order to combat potential rot problems.
-Even with well-drained soils, some summer die-out may occur where high humidity and/or moisture on foliage are/is present.
+Well-drained soils are essential in order to combat potential rot problems which often occur in humid St. Louis summers.
+Even with well-drained soils, some summer die-out may occur where high humidity and/or moisture on foliage is present.
+Can spread aggressively.